-- A very good tradeoff in performance and amount of resources used. - A less accurate but fast rollout policy is used with MCTS so that in the tree search part the correctness rate can be increased.

-▷ Need to do lots of simulations so each cannot take too much time.

-- Use a slow but more accurate policy for tasks such as expansion that do not need to carry out many times. - Use reinforcement learning in obtaining a value network to replace the role of designing complicated evaluating functions. - Now is the way to go for computer Go! - Performance is extremely well and is generally considered to be over human champion. - Lots of legacy teams such as Zen and Crazystone are embracing ANN. - New teams such as Darkforest developed by Facebook, Fine Art developed by Tencent, and CGI developed by NCTU Taiwan, are catching up. - ▷ Darkforest has turned open sourced in 2016.
+- A very good tradeoff in performance and amount of resources used. - A less accurate but fast rollout policy is used with MCTS so that in the tree search part the correctness rate can be increased. - ▶ Need to do lots of simulations so each cannot take too much time. - Use a slow but more accurate policy for tasks such as expansion that do not need to carry out many times. - Use reinforcement learning in obtaining a value network to replace the role of designing complicated evaluating functions. - Now is the way to go for computer Go! - Performance is extremely well and is generally considered to be over human champion. - Lots of legacy teams such as Zen and Crazystone are embracing ANN. - New teams such as Darkforest developed by Facebook, Fine Art developed by Tencent, and CGI developed by NCTU Taiwan, are catching up before 2016. - ▶ Darkforest has turned open sourced in 2016. - ▶ After the introducing of Alpha Zero, it is difficult to catch up.

-- This approach can be used in many applications such as medical informatic which includes medical image and signal reading. - Anything that is pattern related and has lots of data collected with expert annotations. - Take a lot of computing resources for computer Go. - More than 100,000 features and patterns. - More than 40 machines each with 32 cores and a total of more than 176 GPU cards whose power consumption is estimated to be in the order of 10^3 KW. - AlphaGo Zero claims to use much less resources. - More studies are needed to lower the amount of resources used and to do transfer learning, namely duplicate the successful experience on one domain to another domain.
+- This approach can be used in many applications such as medical informatic which includes medical image and signal reading. - Anything that is pattern related and has lots of data collected with expert annotations. - Take a lot of computing resources for computer Go. - More than 100,000 features and patterns. - More than 40 machines each with 32 cores and a total of more than 176 GPU cards whose power consumption is estimated to be in the order of $10^3$ KW. - AlphaGo Zero claims to use much less resources. - More studies are needed to lower the amount of resources used and to do transfer learning, namely duplicate the successful experience on one domain to another domain.